 In this track we will celebrate the “community technology” successes that have come before as we plan for what is to come.
 We have opened local radio waves, created principles for digital justice, built networks of community technologists, fought for the communication rights of incarcerated people, defended internet openness, and trained communities in how to build out and distribute internet connectivity.
-Learning from these stories, we will explore emerging tech tools and practices to resist rising fascism, and to help us protect our communities against oppressive technologies like predictive algorithms and data profiling.
+Learning from these stories, we will explore emerging tech tools and practices to recover from disasters [or climate emergencies], resist rising fascism, and to help us protect our communities against oppressive technologies like predictive algorithms and data profiling.

 Coordinators of this track are Greta Byrum, Seeta Peña Gangadharan, Hannah Sassaman, Janice Gates, Di Loung, and Helyx Chase.

 “Suppose you had the revolution you are dreaming about…how would you live?
 Start living that way now!” - Paul Goodman

 “We need to do what I call visionary organizing.
 Recognize that in every crisis, people do not respond like a school of fish...visionary organizers look at people, recognize them and encourage them, and they become leaders of the future.” - Grace Lee Boggs

 Technology has infinite potential -- destructive or productive, harmful or healing, insurrectionist or institutional, liberating or repressive.
 This goal of this track is to build a vision for the electric future we want to see.